-Kiadis Pharma has received approval to test in the UK an immune therapy to address the big challenges of bone marrow transplants, currently the only cure for blood cancers such as thalassemia.
+Kiadis Pharma has received approval to test in the UK an immune therapy to address the big challenges of bone marrow transplants, currently the only cure for blood cancers.

 Kiadis Pharma, based in Amsterdam, is working on therapies to improve the outcome of hematopoietic stem cell transplantation (HSCT), a common treatment for multiple types of blood cancer.
 The company has just received approval from the UK’s Medicines and Healthcare products Regulatory Agency (MHRA) as well as hospitals in Manchester and Birmingham to start a Phase I/II trial with ATIR201 to treat thalassemia.